RedHatInsights/xjoin-search/docs/schema.md

 <td valign="top"><a href="#filterboolean">FilterBoolean</a></td>
 <td>

-Filter by 'rhc_client_id' field of system profile
+Filter by 'is_marketplace' field of system profile

 </td>
 </tr>